stmoerman/haven-api-documentation/source/index.html.md

 Parameter | Description |
 --------- | ----------- |
-title     | The title for the post that you want to create name      | The description for the post, shown in the form of a tagline dataURI   | The picture (Base64) that will be used to show in the feed location  | ZIP code of the user eventDate | An (optional) event date for the post
+title     | The title for the post that you want to create description | The description for the post, shown in the form of a tagline dataURI   | The picture (Base64) that will be used to show in the feed location  | ZIP code of the user eventDate | An (optional) event date for the post